 Put the arils in the juicer and separate pomegranate juice from pomegranate seeds.

 As with many other things, I prefer the KISS (Keep It Simple and Stupid) principle - So, I use a small, plastic, manual juicer that enables me to gently separate juice from seeds.

 If I like the juice and arils, I like to keep few seeds - just in case - they are rather easy to plant during winter/spring.

 After enough juice is made, pour it in the glasses and drink right away, or pour in the bottles with air tight lid and keep in the fridge.
 Such refrigerated pomegranate juice can be stored easily for a week.

-If you have really large pomegranate harvest, pomegranates can be preserved fresh for longer period of time in cool and dark place, or you can make - syrup.
+If you have a really large pomegranate harvest, pomegranates can be preserved fresh for a longer period of time in a cool and dark place, or you can make - syrup.